From drowningintheshallow – “Traditions, not Traditional”

 To be fair, “proper” in this case could be interpreted more procedurally than substantively, as some generic curriculum development protocol – a proper approach to considering alternatives versus proper alternatives per se.
 Yet similar questions remain about who sits as part of that process, and who chooses who sits, and who chooses who chooses, and on it goes, the politics of education.

-If you ask me (i.e. thanks for reading), a conscientious teacher faces questions analogous to these every single day while enacting curriculum many times a day, balancing their own perspective with how they interpret each student’s needs and interests.
-I say “each” student, but we all know its sometimes less individuated than the world of idealism.
-Teaching anyone, much less young people, much less 2–3 dozen at once, is no singular thing, which the gerund “teaching” hardly conveys.
+If you ask me, i.e. thanks for reading, a conscientious teacher faces questions analogous to these every single day while enacting curriculum many times a day, balancing their own perspective with how they interpret each student’s needs and interests.
+And I say “each” student, but of course we all know things are sometimes less individuated than the world of idealism.
+Teaching anybody, much less young people, much less 2–3 dozen at once, is no singular thing, which the gerund “teaching” hardly conveys.

-By the same turn, though, teaching’s no crap-shoot either, or maybe better to say it can’t afford to be.
+By the same turn, though, teaching is no crap-shoot, or maybe better to say it can’t afford to be.
 Isn’t the real trick of teaching learning to live with uncertainty?
 And isn’t that last sentence funny for juxtaposing teaching so cavalierly with learning?
 Teachers learning? as in, don’t they have it all already figured out – aren’t teachers already supposed to know things?

 Don’t be misled as to what you imagine teaching to be, despite any time you may already have spent in a classroom.